Fokker-Planck entropic force interpretation of galactic rotation curves

 Current models framing astronomical observations demand the presence of exotic components introduced to explain the difference between how objects in the sky ought to move, according to some preconceived notion, and how they are actually observed to move \citep{s14}.
-However, the dark sector of the universe, as has been coined colloquially, still eludes detection in a plethora of experiments and has no clear origin within the standard model of fundamental particles \citep{baudis2016dark}.
+However, as has been coined colloquially, the dark sector of the universe still eludes detection in a plethora of experiments and has no clear origin within the standard model of fundamental particles~\citep{baudis2016dark}.
 This compels us to consider alternative explanations for the observed motion of celestial bodies.

 One of the earliest motivations to introduce the concept of dark matter is the so-called {\it galactic rotation curves problem}.
 A rotation curve describes the rotational velocity of a test mass as a function of the radial distance to the galactic center.
-Starting with the seminal work of Rubin and Ford \citep{Rubin:1970zza}, numerous studies have been performed to obtain rotation curves of a vast sample of galaxies.
+Starting with the seminal work of \citet{Rubin:1970zza}, numerous studies have been performed to obtain rotation curves of a vast sample of galaxies.
 However, there exist discrepancies between astrophysical observations and rotational velocities modeled according to predicted mass profiles.
 This is because, while a classical macroscopic treatment of gravity predicts a fall of orbital speeds like $r^{-1/2}$ at large radii, observations show that velocity remains constant with respect to distance far from galactic centers \citep{Persic:1995ru}.

-In this work we use observations compiled by the Spitzer Photometry and Accurate Rotation Curves (SPARC) project.
-This is a major database of high quality rotation curves spaning a broad range of morphologies, luminosities, and surface brightnesses \citep{Lelli:2016zqa}.
-Studies using this data set with a variety of models can be found in literature, see for instance~\cite{galaxies9010017,2018MNRAS.4,Hernandez-Almada:2017mtm, Li:2019ksm, 2018JCAP}, although the true nature of the discrepancies remains unsolved.
+In this work, we use observations compiled by the Spitzer Photometry and Accurate Rotation Curves (SPARC) project.
+This is a major database of high-quality rotation curves spanning a broad range of morphologies, luminosities, and surface brightnesses \citep{Lelli:2016zqa}.
+Studies using this data set with a variety of models can be found in literature, see for instance~\cite{galaxies9010017,2018MNRAS.4,Hernandez-Almada:2017mtm, Li:2019ksm, 2018JCAP, 2018yao}, although the true nature of the discrepancies remains unsolved.

 Most proposals to solve the galaxy rotation curve problem, including dark matter, take the general approach of adding an extra term $F_E$ to the balance producing the centripetal force necessary to explain the observations, yielding the equation